Lipstick Queen Girls Will Be Boys Lipstick & Primer Review

 Review

-Results you may expect from using Lipstick Queen Girls Will Be Boys Lipstick & Primer:
+Does Lipstick Queen Girls Will Be Boys Lipstick & Primer Work?

-Quite moisturizing: Lipstick Queen Girls Will Be Boys Lipstick & Primer has a moisturizing rating of 5.2 out of 10.
+According to CreamScan analysis, Lipstick Queen Girls Will Be Boys Lipstick & Primer is quite moisturizing, with a moisturizing rating of 5.2 out of 10.

 Is it more humectant or occlusive?
 Significantly more occlusive.
 It has a low Humectancy of 0.3 out of 10 and a maximum Occlusivity of 10 out of 10, primarily due to the high content of Ricinus Communis (Castor) Seed Oil (est. ≈22.0%), Beeswax (est. ≈11.0%) and Caprylic/Capric Triglyceride (est. ≈6.0%).